bluealloy/revm/documentation/src/crates/revm/builder.md

       .with_external_context(NoOpInspector)
       // Register will modify Handler and call NoOpInspector.
       .append_handler_register(inspector_handle_register)
-      // .with_db(..) would not compile as we already locked the builder generics,
+      // .with_db(..) does not compile as we already locked the builder generics,
       // alternative fn is reset_handler_with_db(..)
       .build();